+Objective 5.
+Degradation of DSF by plants.
+Development of an Xcc biosensor efficient in detecting Xylella DSF.
+For many of the objectives of this project, in addition to the study of DSF degradation in plants, an improved bioindicator for DSF would be very valuable.
+We are presently using an Xcc-based biosensor in which the endoglucanase gene is linked to a GFP reporter gene.
+Previous studies have shown that this biosensor is able to detect the DFS made by Xf but that it detects Xf DSF with a much lower efficiency then the Xanthomonas DSF since the two molecules apparently differ slightly.
+Elsewhere have described another project in which we are developing a surrogate Xcc biosensor system which will express all the components of DSF signal transduction of Xf.
+This should give rise to a system which is close to DSF signal transduction system in Xcc but which will be most responsive to DSF from Xf.
 We have made much effort in this reporting period to developing methods to use Xf itself to detect DSF.
-Among the several genes that we know to be regulated by DSF, those genes most strongly regulated include pil genes involved in twitching motility, several genes such as fimA and hxfA and hxfB which are involved in cell-surface adhesion, and gum genes involved in production of EPS.
-We thus have examined the phenotypes of an rpfF- mutant of Xf exposed to different amounts of DSF to determine if it can be used to bioassay for the presence of DSF.
+Among the several genes that we know to be most strongly regulated by DSF include pil genes involved in twitching motility, several genes such as fimA and hxfA and HxfB which are involved in cell-surface adhesion, and gum genes involved in production of EPS.
+We thus have examined the phenotypes of an rpfFmutant and WT strain of Xf exposed to different amounts of DSF to determine if it can be used to bioassay for the presence of DSF.
 Initial results are encouraging.
-Likewise, cells of the rpfF- mutant which are not adherent, and thus which do not form cell-cell aggregations became much more adherent to each other when DSF was added to shaken broth cultures.
-The increased adherence is readily visualized as an enhanced ring of cell-cell aggregates that forms at the liquid-air interface of shaken cultures (Figure 14).
+For example, cells of the rpfF- mutant which are not adherent, and thus which do not form cell-cell aggregations became much more adherent to each other when DSF was added to shaken broth cultures.
+The increased adherence is readily visualized as an enhanced ring of cell-cell aggregates that forms at the liquid-air interface of shaken cultures (Figure 8).
 Thus it appears that we may be able to assess the concentration of DSF in samples using a cell adhesion assay using Xf cells, although both assays are time consuming and somewhat qualitative.

-Figure 14.
-Cellular aggregations that formed at the air-liquid interface in broth cultures of a rpfF- mutant of X. fastidiosa grown in XFM minimal medium without added DSF (top) or with 100 uM of added C14-cis enoic acid, the presumptive DSF produced by grape strains of X. fastidiosa.
+Figure 8.
+Cellular aggregations that formed at the air-liquid interface in broth cultures of a rpfF- mutant of Xf grown in XFM minimal medium without added DSF (top) or with 100 uM of added C14-cis enoic acid, the presumptive DSF produced by grape strains of Xf.
 The yellow arrows note the presence of the ring of adhered cells.